slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Don't lie to anybody that you are not going to kill.
 Lying is a bad idea.
 The lie is going to burn you.' -- hostage negotiator*

+> *'One thing I learned at 3 AM: everyone lied to survive.
+Truth is a luxury we day-people take for granted.' -- James Altucher*

 <!--
 > *'The underground of the city is like what's underground in people.
 Beneath the surface, it's boiling with monsters.' -- Guillermo del Toro*
 > *'If Socrates was right in saying that no one does wrong knowingly, someone who has caused you grief probably didn’t set out to do it on purpose.'*